Today I got a guest blog post for you from Mark Young.

 P.S. – Here are a few other articles that might interest you:

-In this article, I go through the 6 journals that I look at in order to get the latest on exercises and injuries.
+In this article, I go through the six journals I look at to get the latest on exercises and injuries.

 That is it.